top of page

 I have known my hair stylist, Mark Reyes, since about 2004.
 A Palm Springs native, he was introduced by a mutual friend shortly after we moved to the desert.

 A few years after we met him, Mark moved to San Diego to work in a very good salon.
-He's so good that David and I frequently drive to San Diego for our haircuts, yes even after 15+ years, and we brought him back to Palm Springs for our wedding in 2008.
+He's so good that David and I frequently drove to San Diego for our haircuts, even after 15+ years, and we brought him back to Palm Springs for our wedding in 2008.⁣

 My friends, I am thrilled to debut my first salon design -- Tress & Balance!